Andy4495/MspTandV/README.md

             ((85 - 30) / (CAL_ADC_15T85 - CAL_ADC15T30)) + 30

-* The above equation assumes a linear voltage response to temperature changes and uses two factory-programmed calibration readings to determine the slope and intercept of the line.
+* The above equation assumes a linear voltage response to temperature changes and uses two factory-programmed calibration readings to determine the ADC to temperature relationship.

 #### Voltage: ####